tokiwa-software/fuzion/README.md

     cd tests/rosettacode_factors_of_an_integer
     fz factors

-To compile the same example (requires clang C compiler):
+To compile the same example (requires C compiler):

+> The default compiler is clang.
+To use another c-compiler set environment variable `CC`.

     fz -c factors
     ./factors